-- 15 g ginger - peeled and sliced
+- 15 g Fresh ginger - peeled and sliced

 - Put the boiling water, vanilla pod and seeds, cloves, cinnamon sticks, cardamom and ginger in a pan and bring back to the boil.
-Simmer for 5 minutes.500 ml water, 0.5 teaspoon vanilla extract, 5 cloves, 5 cardamom pods, 15 g ginger
+Simmer for 5 minutes.500 ml Water, 0.5 teaspoon Vanilla extract, 5 cloves, 5 Cardamon pods, 15 g Fresh ginger

 - Heat the milk.

 - Using a tea strainer or a fine mesh sieve, strain the tea in to cups or glasses.
-Fill with hot milk and stir in the honey.250 ml milk, 2 tablespoon honey
+Fill with hot milk and stir in the honey.250 ml Whole milk, 2 tablespoon Honey

 - A chai latte is a perfect blend of spices, but the perfect blend will depend on the individual.
 Experiment with the balance that you prefer.

 - You can make a much easier version of this by using a chai tea bag and skipping the extra spices.
 But we like adding them all ourself and using a regular tea bag.